A pair of large ebony Ashanti Fertility Dolls that have been hand carved by a master wood carver in Ghana.

 *Sold as a pair.
+The base is not completely flat, which may not allow them to stand up.
 Small Ashanti Dolls sold separately.

 About:The round head of the Ashanti Doll is symbolic of the feminine womb and is believed to represent the Moon Goddess, who is associated with fertility.
 The high forehead is a symbol of beauty and the neck rings depict creases cause by fat, which is a symbol of health.
 The body is shaped like a cross similar to the Kamitic symbol Djed (backbone), which represents stability.